Italy reveals its new national airline - KTVZ

 Incentivizing smiles

-But Francavilla said the biggest difference is set to be the service onboard.
+But Altavilla said the biggest difference is set to be the service onboard.

 “On your first flight, I hope you’ll find a smile,” he said.
 That wasn’t always a given from Alitalia’s beleaguered staff, but ITA has found a novel way to invigorate workers: every single employee will have a part of their salary linked not only to the company profits, but also to customer satisfaction.